CyberNaught-XyZ/gh-horoscope/README.md

 - **Doomsday and Github Algo's** 99% Accuracy when calculating and tracking Moonphases, Moonage, Github Stats, Days and more

 The algorithms are way more complex than they have any right to be for a joke project.
-Actually put some work into learning the Doomsday, do i know or remember ?
+Actually put some work into learning the Doomsday, do I know or remember ?
 HA no. I hoped for the best.

 ## 🎨 Making It Your Own

 Want to customize the mystical experience?
 I built this to be pretty hackable:
-Everything hackable is fun in my opion
+Everything hackable is fun in my opinion

 ### Adding Your Own Wisdom
 - **Language horoscopes** - Add new programming languages in `lib/fortune-data.sh`